adzo261/codeforces-timer/README.md

 1. Download the repo as `.zip` and extract it.
 2. Open Google Chrome -> Settings -> Extensions -> Toggle On Developer Mode -> Load Unpacked Extensions -> Point to the extracted folder.

+## Note

+You may want to disable the extension before attempting an actual live contest, just to avoid confusion between individual problem timer and real contest timer.<br>
+It can be disabled from Settings -> Extensions page.

 ## Usage

 1. Select the timer as per your need from the drop down of extension icon.